tpenguinltg/cthulhu/CONTRIBUTING.md

 2. Fork this repo.
 3. Create your level and push all of your level's branches.
 See "Designing a level" for guidelines.
-4. Add a non-spoiler hint to the `meta/hints` branch.
+4. Add a non-spoiler hint to the `hints` directory in the `master` branch.
 This hint should be aimed at players who are stuck and need a little bit of an extra push.
 Use the existing hint files as examples.
 5. Update the `latest` file on the `master` branch with your new level number.
 6. Create a pull request on this repo's `master` branch.
 List the next